ersel/html-lists/START-HERE.md

-# Welcome to HTML5 Lists.
+# Welcome to HTML5 Lists.  :computer:

 In this section we will learn about the types of Lists in HTML, why we would use them and when?